DEsalasL/lopit_analyst/README.md

  and given the experimental design we need to reconstitute the experiments PLO1 and PLO2, and PLN1 and PLN2 into single PLO and PLN experiments.
 Aggregation uses PSMs median values.

-\#missing value imputation and aggregation of PSMs by master protein accession:
+\#missing value imputation and aggregation of PSMs by master protein accession (protein level):
 ```
 lopit_analyst.py imputation_aggregation --input Step3__DF_ready_for_mv_imputation_Pmar/Filtered_df-ready-for-imputation.protein.tsv  \
                                         --out_name Pmar_protein_level \